icza/minquery/README.md

 MongoDB provides the right solution: If the query operates on an index (it has to work on an index), [`cursor.min()`](https://docs.mongodb.com/manual/reference/method/cursor.min/) can be used to specify the first _index entry_ to start listing results from.

-This SO answer shows how it can be done using a mongo client: [How to do pagination using range queries in MongoDB?](http://stackoverflow.com/questions/5525304/how-to-do-pagination-using-range-queries-in-mongodb/5526907#5526907)
+This Stack Overflow answer shows how it can be done using a mongo client: [How to do pagination using range queries in MongoDB?](http://stackoverflow.com/questions/5525304/how-to-do-pagination-using-range-queries-in-mongodb/5526907#5526907)

 There is one problem though: the `mgo.v2` package has no support specifying this `min()`.